Craving a classic snack? Try these homemade Oreos! The dark chocolate cookies sandwiched around vanilla creme filling are so nostalgic!

 • Roll out the dough between two sheets of parchment paper, to a thickness of 1/4-inch (rolling pin rings will help you to get an even thickness).

-• Use a 2-inch diameter fluted round cutter to cut shapes, place on the prepared baking sheets, and bake for 9 to 12 minutes or until crisp around the edges and set in the centers.
+• Use a 2-inch diameter fluted round cutter to cut shapes, place on the prepared baking sheets, and bake until crisp around the edges and set in the centers (approx. 9 to 12 minutes).

 • Cool completely, and sandwich with creme filling.